 - Click anywhere else to save the changes

 Once you’re in about:config, change the following preferences to the denoted value so that your Firefox runs faster.

 - Set security.dialog_enable_delay to 0

-- Set network.prefetch-next to False (Only on slow Internet connections)
+- Set network.prefetch-next to False (Only on slow internet connections)

-- Set network.http.pipelining to True
+- Set browser.newtabpage.activity-stream.feeds.telemetry to false

 Your Firefox should now be visibly faster, as you have just disabled unnecessary animations, stopped the countdown timer when you’re installing extensions, and told it to stop preloading web pages when you’re on a slow connection.